davebyrne222/simple-cli/README.md

 - YAML hygiene:
     - Keep indentation consistent.
 Comments or stray tabs can break parsing.
 - Command not found:
-    - If a command in `exec` fails with “not found,” install the tool or add it to your PATH.
+    - If a command in `exec` fails with “not found”, install the tool or add it to your PATH.
-- Test directly then codify:
+- Test directly, then codify:
     - First run a command in your shell, then copy it into `exec` and parameterize with `{{ ... }}`.
 - Start interactive:
     - If you’re unsure about argument names or defaults, try `scli -i`.